mtb-Lohja/web/README.md

 ## Deploy

-Run `gatsby build` and deploy the output folder `/public` to any static hosting.
+CI build and deployment has been set up for this site.
+So just push to master branch to deploy.

+To test locally or hackily deploy from local run `gatsby build` and deploy the output folder `/public` to any static hosting.
 Firebase hosting has been set up, just run `firebase deploy` on root after build.

 In problem situations clean up target folders first with `rm -rf public .cache`